-Gunnarsstofnun is dedicated to the work of Gunnar Gunnarsson and you will find this bust of Gunnar in front of his former home.
+Gunnarsstofnun is dedicated to the work of Gunnar Gunnarsson and you will find a bust of Gunnar in front of his former home.

 Aðventa was first published in Leipzig in Germany and has since been translated into 10 languages!

-Back in 1925, when Fjalla-Bensi was searching for left behind sheep in the highlands of Iceland, he got caught in a major storm and had to stay alone with the sheep in a little hut, made of turf and stone, during the holy time of advent.
-Much like this little hut in my photo below.
+Back in 1925, when Fjalla-Bensi was searching for left behind sheep in the highland of Iceland, he got caught in a major storm and had to stay alone with the sheep in a little hut, made of turf and stone, during the holy time of advent.
+Much like this little hut in my photos.

-I visited this hut on my way to the Askja caldera in the highlands.
+I visited this hut on my way to the Askja caldera in the highland.
 It is the only hut I have seen with a tree growing on top of it, quite distinctive.

-It is cool visiting it in the summer time, but just imagine what it must have been like being stuck in an awful blizzard in the highlands of Iceland alone in this hut!
+It is cool visiting it in the summertime, but just imagine what it must have been like being stuck in an awful blizzard in the highland of Iceland alone in such huts.

 There is an entrance fee to the museum, where you will also get guidance.

-During the archaeological excavation old graves were dug up and the bones examined, which shed new light on the function of the monastery and the ailments of the patients at the hospital.
-Ca 260 skeletons were exhumed in the old cemetery.
-Many of these bones show that the patients had serious illnesses; cancer, hydatid disease, smallpox, syphilis, TB etc.
+During the archaeological excavation, old graves were dug up and the bones examined, which shed new light on the function of the monastery and the ailments of the patients at the hospital.

 Many skeletons of babies and premature babies were also exhumed.

-Two of the graves in the cemetery where most likely the graves of priors, who were buried with women and children, like they had been a family.
+Two of the graves in the cemetery were most likely the graves of priors, who were buried with women and children like they had been a family.

 Every room of the monastery has been marked with its function and an information sign has been put up to give us a better insight into the life and work at the monastery.
 You can walk around this area and have a "peek" into each room.